matheusb432/unity-course/notes/unity.md

 - To avoid visual elements having logic in them, empty parent objects are used to hold the logic for complex game objects.
 - This also enforces that these empty parent objects should not contains scaling or rotation values.
 - This pattern makes it so the child objects are used for visuals, making the code more maintainable and components more reusable.

+# Baking

+- _Baking_ is the process of transferring data from one 3D model to another.